Physically motivated improvements of Variational Quantum Eigensolvers: Conclusions

 \section{Conclusions}

 In summary, our research introduces and investigates two straightforward yet impactful strategies to enhance the performance of ADAPT-VQE ans\"atze.
 Firstly, we address the crucial aspect of initial state preparation by leveraging the NOs derived from the UHF density.
 Secondly, we target the growth of the wavefunction by incorporating subspace orbital solutions as intermediates, projecting them onto the complete orbital space.
 Finally, we have also investigated the synergies emerging from combining both ideas.
 The application of these simple approaches to compute electronic energies for \ce{H4} arrangements and the \ce{H2O} molecule, featuring diverse geometries, has yielded remarkably positive results.
 Notably, substantial enhancements have been observed in comparison to the canonical ADAPT-VQE.
 Specifically, both strategies yield more compact ans\"atze, particularly excelling in characterizing open-shell scenarios, such as those encountered in \ce{H4} systems with significant interatomic distances and the stretched water molecule.
 These outcomes underscore the efficacy of NOs, especially in achieving chemical accuracy with concise ans\"atze, a critical attribute for unlocking the potential of quantum computing in electronic structure simulations.
 The significant advantages of NOs become apparent when contrasted with the inherent limitations of canonical orbitals when dealing with compact wavefunctions.
 The reduced computational cost associated with NOs, especially in challenging scenarios, can be ascribed to their intrinsic multiconfigurational nature.
 This feature facilitates a more rapid convergence of the wavefunction toward the desired solution, consequently diminishing the number of required energy measurements for classical optimization and the depth of the implemented circuits.
 This efficiency is particularly valuable in the context of NISQ devices, where resource constraints demand a delicate balance between accuracy and computational cost.
 In light of our findings, we advocate for the systematic integration of NOs and/or projection techniques in ADAPT-VQE, particularly for the investigation of strongly correlated (open-shell) molecules.
 We firmly believe that the present results provide a compelling justification for the adoption of these strategies, paving the way for more efficient and accurate quantum simulations in electronic structure studies.
+Moreover, these physically-inspired strategies could be combined with hardware efficient schemes, where more hardware efficient pools are used\cite{Tang:adapt:2021,Yordanov:adapt:2021} and where the circuits are constructed more densely, as in TETRIS-ADAPT-VQE.\cite{Anastasiou:tetris-adapt:2024} Finally, we emphasize that, in this study, we have overlooked the significant noise effects inherent in NISQ quantum computers.
+We intend to explore the impact of noise on various forms of ADAPT-VQE in future investigations.